Ajeet1606/Namaste-React/README.md

 1. Frontend Library: React JS
 2. Styling: Tailwind CSS
 3. Database: Firebase
+4. Bundler: Parcel
-4. Authentication: Firebase-Auth
+5. Authentication: Firebase-Auth
-5. State Management: Redux Toolkit
+6. State Management: Redux Toolkit

 ## Working of project
 1. We fetch the restaurants of your city from Swiggy API, getting the live data.